djeada/Backend-Engineers-Guide/notes/api_design/encoding_and_data_transmission.md

-## Encoding and Data Transmission
+## Data Conversion and Sharing

-Encoding is the process of converting data objects into a format that can be transmitted over a network or stored in a file.
-It is important because it allows different machines and systems to communicate with each other by converting data into a common format.
+Encoding means changing data into a format that can be sent over a network or saved in a file.
+It's important because it lets different machines and systems talk to each other by changing data into a shared format.

-### Common Encodings
+### Popular Encodings

-* JSON (JavaScript Object Notation) and XML are the most widely used encodings for data transmission.
-They are popular because they are human-readable, easy to parse, and supported by many programming languages.
+* JSON (JavaScript Object Notation) and XML are common encodings for sending data.
+They're popular because they're easy to read, simple to understand, and work with many programming languages.
-* However, in some cases, using a custom binary encoding can be more efficient.
-Binary encodings can greatly reduce the amount of space used by encoding and speed up the transfer of data.
+* Sometimes, custom binary encoding is better.
+Binary encodings can save space and make data transfer faster.

 ### Custom Binary Encoding

-* Custom binary encodings are particularly useful when dealing with large amounts of proprietary data.
+* Custom binary encodings are helpful when you have lots of unique data.
-* One of the main advantages of custom binary encodings is that they can be highly efficient in terms of space usage.
+* One big advantage of custom binary encodings is they can use less space.
-* To achieve this efficiency, custom binary encodings often require a predefined schema for the data.
-This schema defines the structure of the data and the types of the fields.
+* To get this efficiency, custom binary encodings often need a preset schema for the data.
+The schema explains the data structure and the types of fields.
-* Having a database of schemas can help keep track of forward and backward compatibility, and also allow for compile-time type checking in statically typed languages.
+* Having a collection of schemas can help track compatibility and allow for checking data types during the programming process.

 ### Compatibility

-* When defining a schema, it is important to ensure that the applications using the schema are both forwards and backwards compatible.
+* When making a schema, make sure the applications using it can work with old and new versions.
-* To maintain backwards compatibility, if a new field is added to a schema, it cannot be made required (or it must have a default value).
+* To keep working with older versions, if you add a new field to a schema, it can't be required (or it needs a default value).
-* This is important to ensure that older versions of the application can still parse and understand the data transmitted with the new schema.
+* This is important so older versions of the application can still understand the data sent with the new schema.

-Encoding plays a crucial role in data transmission and storage.
-Choosing the right encoding and schema can greatly improve the efficiency and compatibility of your applications.
-JSON and XML are popular choices for encoding, but custom binary encodings can be more efficient in certain situations.
-When designing a schema, it is important to consider compatibility and ensure that your applications can handle both forwards and backwards compatibility.